 If you damaged library material you will need to pay for its repair or its replacement.
 Cost is determined by type of damage.
 Damage includes any markings, underlining, highlighting and sticky notes of all kinds.
 Please do not attempt to repair the material.

 If you notice that library material appears damaged or is missing parts, inform library staff before you check it out to avoid being assessed repair charges.

 Recall notices are sent either by email or US mail.
-If a book you checked out was recalled and you did not receive the recall notice, contact the Main Library right away at 621-3430 or send an email .
+If a book you checked out was recalled and you did not receive the recall notice, contact the Main Library right away at 621-6442 or contact our billing staff.

-The Library is required to send all official correspondence – including Recall notices, to your official University Email account.
+We required to send all official correspondence – including Recall notices, to your official University email account.
 If you choose not to use your official UA email account you assume the risk of not receiving recall notices and being charged late fees.